 However, Oriental Shorthair cats do not do well alone.
 They need constant attention and playtime with their humans.

 The oriental shorthair is an elegant cat with svelte features and a coat that comes in almost every color and pattern imaginable.
 These cats are part of the Siamese family of breeds, which also includes the Balinese and Siamese.
 They have a sleek coat that can be brushed regularly to maintain a short, glossy look.
-Oriental Shorthair cats have a wedge-shaped head, large pharaoh-like ears, and a long nose.
+Oriental Shorthair cats have wedge-shaped heads, large pharaoh-like ears, and long noses.

 Because they are cousins to the Siamese, Oriental Shorthairs are at increased risk of certain diseases.
 Mediastinal lymphomas are a common occurrence but may be related to the Siamese.
 Other health issues common to Oriental cats include Dilated Cardiomyopathy, which can cause heart failure.
 The Oriental Shorthair may also be prone to MPS Type VI, which causes skeletal abnormalities from birth.